-I was chatting to a friend the other day who expressed how sad he was about the whole Lance situation; I think that is something we can all agree on.
+I was chatting to a friend the other day who expressed how sad he was about the whole Lance Armstrong situation; I think that is something we can all agree on...
+Heroes, Heroism and Amorality.
 Then later in the conversation he went on to say how he hoped Sky were clean, thus setting himself up for more potential sadness and disappointment.
-I’ve already written about how to be a cycling fan recently but I feel obliged to continue my teachings in light of increasing revelations.
-I need to keep you all on the straight and narrow and not get too disappointed in the future.

-It’s been a while since I posted, I intended to do something a little more regularly but unfortunately I’ve been preoccupied with health problems for much longer than expected.
+It’s been a while since David McLean posted, he intended to do something a little more regularly but unfortunately he's been preoccupied with health problems for much longer than expected.

 On Wednesday I shall be riding the UCI 2.2 Tour of Hellas which so far as I can tell is basically the Tour of Greece.
 There are five stages in all and they are all fairly hilly but not too steep, which is good for me (if I am riding well).

 I’ve checked the legendary Italian ‘CONI’ cyclists training manual but can find no mention of it.
 I’m talking about ‘Kestrel Super Lager’, 9% by volume, but that was the ‘recovery drink’ of choice of a certain Mick Bradshaw, one of the fastest time testers around in the 70’s and 80’s and 1988 RTTC 50 Mile Time Trial Champion.

 British rider Sam Watson finished in seventh spot behind Michele Gazzoli of the Colpack Ballan squad in the GP della Liberazione - few top u23 races in Italy don’t have a Colpack man on the podium.
 Sam would be a good lad to catch up with, we thought to ourselves…